 Last month I visited Government House, Sydney; just a casual tourist and all out history nerd visiting Sydney’s CBD.
 Needless to say its location is idyllic – even in the 35+ degree heat we experienced in Sydney that day!
 Set in the far corner of the Botanic Gardens, it is only a hop skip and a jump from the Opera House, the Conservatorium of Music, and has views over the harbour.
 Even better, as far as I was concerned, is it’s beautiful Gothic Revival architecture.

-5 Things I Learnt about Government House, Sydney:
+5 Things You Might Not Know about Government House, Sydney:

 I’ve attempted to be a little circumspect in which facts I’ve included above; I certainly wouldn’t want to steal the thunder of the fantastic tour guides at Government House!
 Also, I would really encourage you to go on a tour there so that you can discover the past for yourself.